Hangor-class submarine: Background

-Since the dissolution of British rule in the Indian subcontinent in 1947, Pakistan and India engaged each other in a series of armed conflicts in 1947-48, 1965, 1971 and in 1999.
-Of the aforementioned conflicts, the Pakistan Navy (PN) and its eastern counterpart, the Indian Navy confronted each other twice, in 1971 and in 1999, with the use of submarine assets playing an important role in both conflicts.
+Since the dissolution of British rule in the Indian subcontinent in 1947, Pakistan and India engaged each other in a series of armed conflicts in 1947–48, 1965, 1971 and in 1999.
+Of the aforementioned conflicts, the Pakistan Navy (PN) and its eastern counterpart, the Indian Navy confronted each other in 1971 with the use of submarine assets playing an important role.
 During both episodes and again in 2001, the Indian Navy orchestrated a slew of naval blockades against Pakistan in the Arabian Sea, which adversely affected the PN's ability to facilitate anti-access operations.
 Following the conclusion of the 2001 conflict, the PN noted that its ability to enforce naval deterrence with the use of its submarines was adversely inadequate, which consequently instigated an exigency to augment the submarine fleet with newer boats.

 In 2008, the PN approached several naval conglomerates, namely DCNS (now Naval Group) and Howaldtswerke-Deutsche Werft (HDW), with the intention of purchase a series of attack submarines.
 While DCNS offered its Marlin-class submarine, HDW offered its Type 214 submarine.
-The same year, Pakistan agreed to purchase three Type 214 submarines at a then-estimated cost of € 773.7 million.
-However, owing to a dearth of public funds due to the 2009 global financial crisis and the high cost of the submarines forced Pakistan to terminate the proposed deal.
+The same year, Pakistan agreed to purchase three Type 214 submarines at a then-estimated cost of €773.7 million.
+However, owing to a dearth of public funds due to the 2008 financial crisis and the high cost of the submarines forced Pakistan to terminate the proposed deal.

-In 2011, Pakistan initiated negotiations with the China Shipbuilding & Offshore International (CSOC) - the trade arm of the Chinese state-owned China Shipbuilding Industry Corporation (CSIC), for the purchase of six diesel-powered attack submarines equipped with air-independent propulsion systems (AIP).
-Although no details were ever revealed about the design of the speculated submarines, many observers surmised that the design in question may have been the Type 032 Qing-class submarine, a variant of the Type 039A/041 Yuan-class submarine.
+In 2011, Pakistan initiated negotiations with the China Shipbuilding & Offshore International (CSOC) – the trade arm of the Chinese state-owned China Shipbuilding Industry Corporation (CSIC), for the purchase of six diesel-powered attack submarines equipped with air-independent propulsion systems (AIP).
+Although no details were ever revealed about the design of the speculated submarines, many observers surmised that the design in question may have been the Type 032 Qing-class submarine, a variant of the Type 039A Yuan-class submarine.